 Alexander Bell Association for the Deaf and Hard of Hearing (AG Bell), based in Washington, D.C. empowers those with hearing loss.
 Founded in 1890, the organization aims to give people who are deaf the opportunity to learn to speak and participate fully in society.
 Communicating with families, health care providers, education professionals and children, AG Bell advocates for people with hearing loss at every level.

-The MAXIMUS Foundation has partnered with AG Bell for their Leadership Opportunities for Teens (LOFT) program.
-This comprehensive four day overnight program offers high schoolers with moderate to profound hearing loss from across the country with the opportunity to learn leadership skills, how to advocate for themselves and to improve public perception of those with hearing loss.
-A wide range of activities are offered including debate training, learning about civil rights and team building.
+The Maximus Foundation has partnered with AG Bell for their Leadership Opportunities for Teens (LOFT) program.
+This comprehensive four-day overnight program offers high schoolers with moderate to profound hearing loss from across the country with the opportunity to learn leadership skills, how to advocate for themselves and to improve public perception of those with hearing loss.
+A wide range of activities is offered including debate training, learning about civil rights and team building.

 Often times, a LOFT participant is the only teen in their community or school who is deaf and uses hearing technology.
 Therefore, LOFT is a critical program for these youths as it is led by adults with hearing loss, giving students an opportunity to connect with positive role models who understand their experiences.
 Students also have the opportunity to form lifelong bonds with peers with similar hearing challenges from a diverse array of backgrounds.